 Summer- Housing options are arranged prior to departure in consultation with Tilburg.
-You can learn more about your accommodation options at Tilburg under the Accommodation heading Preparations for Tilburg University Summer School website.Passport
+You will receive details about your housing options early in the spring prior to your departure.

-If you need advice on making travel arrangements, contact your UI study abroad advisor.
+If you have questions about purchasing plane tickets, please contact your UI study abroad advisor.

 Tilburg has an excellent bus system and rail service throughout the Netherlands is frequent and dependable.